canidlogic/retro/doc/RetroSpec.md

     [ch:dict|null]
     [op0:dict|null] [op1:dict|null] instr [i:instr]

 The `instr` operation defines an instrument.
 The input arguments define the parent instrument and three dictionaries defining channel parameter overrides, operator 0 parameter overrides, and operator 1 parameter overrides.
-Any or all of the arguments may be replaced by null values.  null values are equivalent to empty dictionaries.
+Any or all of the arguments may be replaced by null values.
+Null values are equivalent to empty dictionaries.
 The `[ch]` dictionary may only have keys referring to channel parameters, and the `[op0]` and `[op1]` dictionaries may only have keys referring to operator parameters.
 Dictionary values may either be integers, graphs, or null values.
 Graphs may be either local or global.
 Null values are equivalent to the dictionary lacking the key.

     [r0:instr|null] [r1:instr|null] [r2:instr|null] pseudo -